jsierles/opsworks/README.md

    instances with the same name in multiple stacks, the one from the first stack will be used by SSH.

+* `describe` Describe your stack(s).

+   This prints your stack info, including latest 5 deployments and state of the layers/instances.
+Useful to see how deployments are going.

+* `capistrano` Create a capistrano configuration for a specific layer

+   If you deploy via capistrano, this helps you generate your server array in a config file.

+*  `custom_ami` Build a custom AMI based on an existing Opsworks instance.

+  This is a *work in progress*.
+It runs commands for cleaning up the instance for packaging, then hits EC2 to do the AMI packaging work.

+*  `run_command' Run deployment commands, for deploying apps, updating recipes or managing lifecycle events

+  Run commands like: setup, configure, update_custom_cookbooks, update_dependencies Execute_recipes is not supported yet.

+*  `update_stack` Update a stack's custom JSON

+  Update the stack's custom JSON from a file.
+No other attributes are updatable yet!

 ## Configuration

 This gem uses the same configuration file as the [AWS CLI][aws_cli].
 This